-- Develop knowledge and understanding of typical ingredients and recipes from a wide range of countries and cultures. - Acquire an appreciation of the importance of Australia's multicultural society, and of how this has changed over time, particularly through the medium of food and flavours. - Develop an ability to utilise the product design process to plan, prepare and evaluate a health promotion product using a chosen recipe. - Continue to develop knowledge and understanding of the importance of personal and kitchen hygiene, and using food preparation equipment safely and efficiently. - Be expected to work effectively, cooperatively and safely in small teams.
+- Develop knowledge and understanding of typical ingredients and recipes from a wide range of countries and cultures. - Acquire an appreciation of the importance of Australia's multicultural society, and of how this has changed over time, particularly through the medium of food and flavours. - Develop an ability to utilise the product design process to plan, prepare and evaluate a health

+- Continue to develop knowledge and understanding of the importance of personal and kitchen hygiene, and using food preparation equipment safely and efficiently. - Be expected to work effectively, cooperatively and safely in small teams.